 You don’t need to wear a face mask unless your doctor has told you to or you are caring for someone who might have COVID-19.
-However, those in the Greater Brisbane community, who struggle to social (physical) distance throughout their day, should also consider wearing a mask.
+However, those in who are not able to social (physical) distance throughout their day, should also consider wearing a mask.

 The best way to protect yourself from COVID-19 is stay home if you are sick and wash your hands often.